-- Identify good practice for wider dissemination19. - Identify poor practice and facilitate its improvement through opportunities for support, challenge and professional development. - Identify excellent practitioners with potential for further professional development including application for internal Learning and Teaching Fellowship and National Teaching Fellowship and solicit their input to the development of other staff through delivery of CPD seminars and contribution to staff conferences and Learning and Teaching Days. - Provide evidence to the OfS, QAA, Ofsted20 and other external agencies including Professional Statutory and Regulatory Bodies of the University's commitment to enhance learning, teaching, assessment and other practices linked to students' learning.
+- Identify excellent practitioners with potential for further professional development.
+This might include encouraging applications for internal Learning and Teaching Fellowship and National Teaching Fellowship and/or soliciting their input to the development of other staff through delivery of CPD seminars and contribution to staff conferences and Learning and Teaching Days. - Identify poor practice and facilitate its improvement through opportunities for support, challenge, and professional development. - Provide evidence of robust quality assurance to the OfS, Ofsted and other external agencies including Professional Statutory and Regulatory Bodies of the University's commitment to enhance learning, teaching, assessment, and other practices linked to students' learning.